mason-bially/500locol-ecs/manuscript.md

 }
 ```

 A line less, more concise, and more algorithmically efficient.
+A win on every front.

 ### Names